YueKnowWho/odin-recipes/README.md

 # What is this project for?
-Some awesome recipes to share with freinds.
+Some awesome Cantonese recipes to share with friends.
 # skills showcased
 practicing html and git.